libxml-raku/LibXML-raku/docs/Raw.md

 Other high level classes, by convention, have a `raw()` accessor, which can be used, if needed, to gain access to native objects from this module.

-Some care needs to be taken in keeping persistant references to raw structures.
+Some care needs to be taken in keeping persistent references to raw structures.

 The following is unsafe: